berkeley-scf/tutorial-unix-basics/index.md

   - (column 6-8) the last time the file was modified
   - (column 9) name of the file

-Here's a graphical summary (which also indicates that the commands `chmod`, `chown`, and `chgrp` can be used to change aspects of the file permissions and ownership).
+Here's a graphical summary of the information for a file named "file.txt", whose owner is "root" and group is "users" (which also indicates that the commands `chmod`, `chown`, and `chgrp` can be used to change aspects of the file permissions and ownership).

 ![Schematic of file attributes.](assets/img/ls_format.png)